 Every addict needs their hook up.
 Be that hookup and your teacher will be full of gratitude.
 Plus, she’ll be able to race through grading those worksheets before the jitters get too extreme.

-A Custom Teacher Stamp
+Give Teachers Time and Money with A Custom Teacher Stamp

 Us teachers write the same thing over and over again.
 Save your teacher some time with a customizable stamp.
 It’s unique, cheap, and will save her time and hand cramps.
 Plus, they’re pretty cute.